 Sold for £4,000 (buyer's premium included)

-Over the course of the first half of the century duties were gradually relaxed on newspapers, meaning there was a huge growth in circulation, which increased the public’s appetite for contemporary information; this hunger allowed trends to develop as individuals began to look to figures like the Queen for fashion.
-The 19th century, with some help from Beau Brummell, ushered in a new age for men’s fashion - far more restrained and less ornate in which men wore almost no jewellery.
-Women now became the sole canvas on which a man could display his wealth through jewels.
+Over the course of the first half of the century, duties were gradually relaxed on newspapers, which caused a significant growth in their circulation and increased the public’s appetite for contemporary information, news.
+This hunger allowed trends to develop as individuals began to look to figures like the Queen for fashion whose dresses began to be described and sketched in the press.
+The 19th century, with some help from Beau Brummell, ushered in a new age for men’s fashion which was far more restrained and less ornate, and where men wore almost no jewellery.
+Women now became the sole canvas on which a man could display his wealth through jewels, portraiture also became increasingly popular for the new wealthy and not just the aristocracy.

 A Victorian floral diamond set brooch